 - Once the bed/blanket/stuffed animal is in place, declare that now the new times begin.
 And then make it a wonderful time.
 Take a bath together, curl up in her bed and read a few stories and then lights are out.
 Stay with her until she is asleep.
 If she refuses (very likely) don’t let her get up and do anything fun.
 Stay in the room with her, stay calm but be firm on that now is sleep time.
 You can get a night lamp if you have to turn the lights on.
 No more books, possibly a second lullaby and a back rub.
 But nights are for sleep, period.

 - I don’t know what you do all night long when she is up, but it is very important that this is not a fun time for her.
 She might still be up until 6 am that night and even a few more, but if there is no bonus with staying up, I would be surprised if she continues for long.
 She might throw a few fits, but stay calm, stay in the room and let her show her anger and frustration if she has to.
 The new rules will be there anyway.
 Don’t be mad at her if she acts out; she might think the change is a really stupid idea.
 Just be calm, firm and patient.
 She’ll adapt.
 (Have the rest of the family sleep with earplugs if you have to.)

 - The first time she actually goes to bed and falls asleep in the evening make a BIG celebration in the morning.
 A cake, candles, her favorite breakfast, sing to her or whatever.
-Let her really know how proud you are that she has learned to sleep at night.
+Let her really know how proud you are that she has learned to sleep at night – wow, what a big girl she is!
 And keep showing her your appreciation of it during the coming days too, until the new habit really sits.

 - Regarding her days, most toddlers really need their nap, but it is good if it comes right after lunch rather than later.
 Also, make sure that she gets a lot of daylight, running around and playing outside.
 The more fresh air and activity, the more tired she will be in the evening.